Biden will try to close Guantanamo after ‘robust’ review

 “There are many players from different agencies who need to be part of this policy discussion about the steps forward,” she said.

-Obama ran into intense domestic political opposition when he attempted to close the detention center, a notorious symbol of the U.S. fight against terrorism.
-But Biden may have more leeway now that there are only 40 prisoners left and Guantanamo draws much less public attention.
+Obama ran into intense domestic political opposition when he sought to close the detention center, a notorious symbol of the U.S. fight against terrorism.
+Biden may have more leeway now that there are only 40 prisoners left and Guantanamo draws much less public attention, though his announcement did draw some immediate criticism.

 The U.S. opened the detention center in January 2002 to hold people suspected of ties to al-Qaida and the Taliban.
 It became a source of international criticism over the mistreatment of prisoners and the prolonged imprisonment of people without charge.